maniaclab/snowmass-connect-docs/docs/data_management_main.md

 # Data Management

-This section provides a list of important information on how you can manage your data on the Snowmass21 login node.
+This section provides a list of important information on how you can manage your data on the Snowmass21 login node (`login.snowmass21.io`).

 ## Filesystems